sebanc/linuxloops/Readme/Distro-notes.md

 If you install the nvidia proprietary driver, the first boot after each kernel update will be long as the nvidia kernel modules are being rebuilt.

+## Fedora-Atomic

+If you install the nvidia proprietary driver, you will need to disable Secure Boot.

 ## Kali

 Kali does not have secure boot support in full disk install.